dymaczew/ContainerWkshp/4-KubernetesHelmOnICP.md

 Server Version: v1.12.3+icp
 ```

-Try this command to show all the worker nodes :
+Try this command to show all the worker nodes : (success depends on the assigned user rights)

 `kubectl get nodes`